maemo-leste/pymaemo-svn/www/documentation/python_hildon_manual/sphinx/hildonobjects.rst

                                                            gfloat xalign,
                                                            gfloat yalign);

 Sets the alignment of the value label.
-See also `hildon_button_set_alignment() <hildon-button-set-alignment>`_ to set the alignment of the whole contents of the button.
+See also :meth:`HildonButton.set_alignment` to set the alignment of the whole contents of the button.